UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/unicode.txt

 Kind of like UTF-8, except it uses at least 16bits (2 bytes) for each character: not ASCII compatible.

-But is still needs more than two bytes for some code points, so you still can't process
+But it still needs more than two bytes for some code points, so you still can't assume two byte per character.

 In C/C++ held in a "wide char" or "wide string".